karthikduraisamy/RangeContainer/README.md

-# A Treap implementation for storing range data ordered by a key
+# Efficient Range Queries

-Uses a Treap (a binary search tree in which nodes are inserted according to id sort order) https://en.wikipedia.org/wiki/Treap
+Uses a `Treap` (a binary search tree in which nodes are inserted according to id sort order) https://en.wikipedia.org/wiki/Treap

 ## Algorithm